sustrik/libdill/ipaddrstr.md

 Formats ipaddr as a human-readable string.

-First argument is the IP address to format, second is the buffer to store the result it.
+First argument is the IP address to format, second is the buffer to store the result.
 The buffer must be at least `IPADDR_MAXSTRLEN` bytes long.

 ## RETURN VALUE